witseie-elen4010/2022-group-lab-005/documentation/ADR 1 Database design.md

 Accepted

 ## Consequences
-Due to the nature of the database scheme, changes to features that require more fields to be added to existing tables may impact other code that is in production.
+- Due to the nature of the database scheme, changes to features that require more fields to be added to existing tables may impact other code that is in production.
+- In the case of a draw, there is no way to store both winners.
+- The database is well structured and normalised.
+This means that to show specific information, calculations and database result sorting will have to occur.

 ## User Contribution
 Huan Lei -> users table